Cfee2000/DialogflowCX_VirtualAgent_Voice_Conversations/README.md

 4. Update the Studio Flow to point to your "createConversation" function.
 5. Update the "Connector Name" on the VirtualAgent widget to point to your Dialogflow CX Connector Unique Name (this is what we setup in the Add-ons)
 6. Make sure to confirm your Dialogflow CX Add-On Connector is configured properly (eg. Conversation Profile ID, Location, etc etc needs to be setup properly)
-7. Set up your Environement Variables in your Function Service with the variables (and appropriate values) I outline in the .env.example file.
-Also, make sure "<b>Add my Twilio Credentials (ACCOUNT_SID) and (AUTH_TOKEN) to ENV</b>" is checked
-8. Make sure your Dependencies in your Function Service are up to date (eg. the twilio node version should be 3.80.0, just to be safe)
+7. Make sure your Dependencies in your Function Service are up to date (eg. the twilio node version should be 3.80.0, just to be safe)
-9. Update your StatusCallbackURL in the VirtualAgent widget configuration to point to your "virtualAgentStatusCallback" function
+8. Update your StatusCallbackURL in the VirtualAgent widget configuration to point to your "virtualAgentStatusCallback" function

 ## How does this work?